1 August – 31 October 2017

 China's economic rise over the past three decades is the result of a conscious strategy in which cities are playing a key role.
 Urbanization has been and will continue to be the main instrument for bringing the people out of poverty and into a consumption- and service lifestyle.
 But as the existing cities sprawl out and new ones are built from scratch, little attention is paid to their spatial and social qualities.
 The massive leap in scale from the ancient architectures to the new forests of highways and high-rises that now dominate the cityscapes create an array of problems related to space, identity, environment and social and economic equity.
 The juxtaposition of opposites – formal and informal, open and closed space – shapes the syntax in the reading of the Chinese city.

 The applicant is intended to form their own interpretation of the theme and eventually find a focal point for his/her research.
-Responsible for running the programme in Beijing will be Max Gerthel, Swedish architect and IFP collaborator since 2011, and IFP's artistic director Shuyu Chen.
-We will guide the artist and provide insights into China and Chinese culture, special knowledge about cities and public space as well as local contacts in various fields.
+Responsible for running the programme in Beijing is Daisy Dai Xiyun, curator, and Hu Wei, artist.
+Both have studies at the Dutch Art Institute and have been connected to the programme for many years.
+They will together with IFP:s new artistic director (recruited in the autumn of 2016) guide the artist and provide insights into China and Chinese culture, special knowledge about cities and public space as well as local contacts in various fields.
 The residency will revolve around research as the main activity, without any specific requirements from the host organization regarding output or production by the artists in residence.

 The purpose of this thematic residency programme is both to have a close dialogue and exchange between IFP and the artist, as well as to create more continuity, as each artist contributes to a larger body of research.
 This accumulation of knowledge, observation and interpretation can thus be shared internally, but also to the local community.